Kunming Metro: Line 6

 Line 6 consists of 25.3 km of line with 8 stations running from Kunming Airport to Tangzixiang.
 Phase 1 opened on 28 June 2012.
 Phase 2 opened on 23 September 2020, extending the line to Tangzixiang station just south of Kunming's city center.
 It is an airport express line connecting the city center with the new Kunming Changshui International Airport.
 Its original terminus at East Coach Station was not connected to any other line until the opening of Line 3 in 2017.
 The two intermediate stations between East Coach Station and Kunming Airport were built as infill stations.
 Line 6 temporary ceased operation on 5 March 2016 to complete the two infill stations and reentered operation on 29 August 2017 with a total of four stations.
 Line 6's color is teal.

 Planned & under construction

-The extensions of Lines 1 & 2 are under construction, but have faced several delays from their original opening date in 2022 and are now projected to open in December 2026.
+The extensions of Lines 1 & 2 are under construction, but have faced many delays from their original opening date in 2022 and are now projected to open in 2028.
 Line 9, the Songming Line, and the Anning Line are planned.
 All station names that are included in phase 1 of Line 9 have been confirmed.
-Construction of the planned new lines are currently on hold.
-This is due to a lack of funding and unstable leadership.
+Construction of the planned new lines are currently on hold due to a lack of funding and unstable leadership.